 Every year, 30 million people end up owing money to the federal government for taxes.
-If you’re one of those people with unpaid taxes, you might forget about it and let it fall off of your plate.
-However, it’s unlikely the IRS is going to forget and they could come after you years after you file for something they say you owe.
+If you’re one of those people with unpaid taxes, you might forget about it and let it fall off your plate.
+However, it’s unlikely the IRS is going to forget, and they could come after you years after you file for something they say you owe.

 Watch for the Ten-Year Mark

 Generally speaking, there’s an approximately 10-year expiration date for the IRS to get your back taxes.
 If the IRS collections don’t get what they’re looking for by the time ten years is up, they can’t go back any further.

 The IRS can collect that far back, starting when they assessed your taxes.
 They set the deadline, and they know when their deadline is approaching.
 If you haven’t paid back taxes by the time that date rolls around, steel yourself for the possibility of some aggressive collection efforts.